ctrliq/shim-review/README.md

 - Private key for CA is kept in offline vault by default
 - Private keys for child certificates stored on HSM in a FIPS-140-2 environment for signing
 - Private keys are not exportable from HSM by design
-- Key backups are also kept in secure vault
+- Key backups are also kept in secure offline vault

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the SHIM?